jupyterhub/the-littlest-jupyterhub/docs/install/custom-server.rst

 #.
 A server running Ubuntu 18.04 where you have root access.
 #.
 At least **768MB** of RAM on your server.
 #.
 Ability to ``ssh`` into the server & run commands from the prompt.
 #.
-A **IP address** where the server can be reached from the browsers of your target audience.
+An **IP address** where the server can be reached from the browsers of your target audience.

 If you run into issues, look at the specific :ref:`troubleshooting guide <troubleshooting/providers/custom>` for custom server installations.